pcooke18/Lululemon-Mens-Pants-Dash/README.md

 ## Getting Started

-To interact with the dashboard, please click [here](https://lululemon-mens-pants-dash.onrender.com/).
+Click [here](https://lululemon-mens-pants-dash.onrender.com/) to interact with the dashboard.
 Please note it may take a couple minutes for this page and data to load.

 ## Layout and Instructions